 \subsection{Model-as-a-Judge for Scoring SLM Continuations}

 To select an appropriate judge \(J\), we require (i) a labeled set with known correctness and (ii) a model that assigns a distance score to a prompt--response pair.
-Fortunately, the shared prompt \(S\) and paired responses \((P,N)\) in each contrastive example \((s_p,s_n)\) provides an natrual labeled set with the following objective:
+Fortunately, the shared prompt \(S\) and paired responses \((P,N)\) in each contrastive example \((s_p,s_n)\) provides a natural labeled set with the following objective:

-We explore using embedding models $E$ as a judge candidates, leveraging their inherent distance metric, taking inspiration from retrival systems \cite{feng2022language}:
+We explore using embedding models $E$ as judge candidates, leveraging their inherent distance metric, taking inspiration from retrieval systems \cite{feng2022language}:

 where $\cos(\cdot, \cdot)$ denotes cosine similarity and $E(\cdot)$ denotes the forward pass through the embedding model.
 Plugging Equation~\ref{eq:embed-obj} into Equation~\ref{eq:distance} yields the explicit sample-wise objective for choosing $E$ as a qualified judge.